Single-Element Beamforming using Multi-Mode Antenna Patterns: Abstract

 \section{Abstract}

-Recently, multi-mode antennas have been studied for communication as well as localization purposes.
+Multi-mode antennas have recently been studied for communication as well as localization purposes.
 In this work, the capabilities provided by a single planar multi-mode radiator as a steerable multi-port antenna are explored.
 As an original contribution, the radiation characteristics of individual groups of modes of the single radiator are combined to optimize beamforming performance.
-Three possible codebook realizations are studied and compared.
-A new optimization criterion, gain by element factor, is introduced.
+Three possible codebook realizations resulting from the optimization of gain, element factor, and, as a new criterion, gain by element factor are studied and compared.
+Numerical results show that the gain can be enhanced by about 3~dB at some angles.

 {\bf Keywords:} Multi-mode antennas, beamforming, mode combining, massive MIMO.